-The left log has two holes on the bottom.
-Place the log so the pin on the burner and the metal bracket insert into the holes on the log (see photos below).
+The left log has a hole on the bottom.
+Place the log so the pin on the burner inserts into the hole on the log (see photos below).
+Position the log so the right side straddles the burner holes.
+The log must not cover any burner holes.